Light Up a Heart Christmas Appeal 2017

 REMEMBER A LOVED ONE AND LIGHT UP A HEART IN WALES THIS CHRISTMAS TO HONOUR, REMEMBER AND CELEBRATE THE LIFE OF SOMEONE YOU KNOW

 Christmas is a time when people are thinking of happy times shared with their loved ones.
-To help celebrate,honour and remember the lives of loved ones no longer with us, we have created our Light up a Heart Christmas Appeal.
-You can make a donation online which will help Welsh Hearts continue with their work.
+To help celebrate, honour and remember the lives of loved ones no longer with us, we have created our Light up a Heart Christmas Appeal.
+You can make a donation online which will help Welsh Hearts continue with our work.

 Every year in Wales over 8,000 will die prematurely of undiagnosed heart conditions.